 Tips for Managing Your Facebook Friends List

-The following are some tips for managing your Friends list in Facebook.
+With a few tips, you can manage your Friends list on Facebook.
 These can help you control both the list itself and which friends can see what information:

 Set up rules for who makes the cut.
 You may already have some ideas of why you accept certain friend requests and ignore others.
 Put some thought into what rules you want to follow to make that determination from now on.
 You'll want to use these rules as a guide when culling your current list.